-A Statement of Interest allows the graduate school to assess your academic ability (your preparation, capacity for sustained research, awareness of current trends in the research field, an already clear focus that matches faculty interests in their department) and your personal qualities (grit, creativity, discipline, motivation).
-It allows you to show how you would be a unique contributor and a strong match to the specific program you are applying to.
+- allows the graduate school to assess your academic ability (preparation, capacity for sustained research, awareness of current trends in the research field, an already clear focus that matches faculty interests in their department) and your personal qualities (grit, creativity, discipline, motivation). - allows you to show how you would be a unique contributor and a strong match to the specific program you are applying to.
 This can be expressed briefly through narrative, but you should focus on the study plan.

-A Personal Statement adds to this mix the story of how you came to apply for the specific program at that school.
-It can be less formal, and more creative than a Statement of Interest.
-If it is the only document the school is requesting, it would be a wise move to also include information about your research skills and experience in it.
-The question or prompt on your graduate school's application page will indicate whether you should focus on the personal or the academic side of your study plans.
+A Personal Statement

+adds to this mix the story of how you came to apply for the specific program at that school.
+It can be less formal, and more creative than a Statement of Intent or Interest.